The 14 Best Farming Games on Nintendo Switch

-Rune Factory 4 Special manages to be one of the best farming and casual action games on the Nintendo Switch, hands down.
+Rune Factory 4 Special manages to be one of the best farming and casual action games on the Nintendo Switch.
 I’ve already mentioned the delightfully confusing nature of the hybrid Rune Factory series, but couldn’t leave this one out of the list.

 This particular title is a re-release of a 3DS game, and it’s been polished to perfection.
 This edition has kept all of the charm of the original game, while adding in new features, intuitive controls and beautiful graphics to help it thrive on the Nintendo Switch.

 The game starts with your character (a soldier trying to make a delivery to a dragon) being knocked off an airship, getting amnesia and being mistaken for a royal.
 From there, you’ll find equal measures farming and exploring to keep you occupied.